-The Nomination Committee noted Mr. Rudolf Bischof and Mr. Robert Sze as Independent Non-Executive Directors of the Company for more than nine years.
-Despite of long-term serving period, given their extensive business experience and not being involved in the Company's day-to-day management, the Nomination Committee considers that the long-term serving period would not affect the independent and objective perspectives they bring into the Company's affairs.
-Both have expressed objective views and given independent guidance to the Company over the years, and they continue demonstrating a firm commitment to their roles.
+The Nomination Committee noted Mr. Robert Sze as Independent Non-Executive Director of the Company for more than nine years.
+Despite of long-term serving period, given his extensive business experience and not being involved in the Company's day-to-day management, the Nomination Committee considers that the long-term serving period would not affect the independent and objective perspectives he brings into the Company's affairs.
+He has expressed objective views and given independent guidance to the Company over the years, and he continues demonstrating a firm commitment to his role.